 As you might imagine, the end product presented an unsavory flavor that was pretty horrible.
 We’ve come a long way in terms of coffee quality, and we’ve harnessed the ability to flavor coffee through other, natural techniques.

-The first method has to do with the soil composition.
+The first method has to do with soil composition.
 It’s no secret that soil composition impacts flavoring and acidity.

 Take Colombian coffees; the soil in Columbia tends to have higher concentrations of sulfur compounds, which gives off an earthier aroma, while the ground in places like Ethiopia has higher concentrations of monoterpenes, which produce more citrus-like aromas.